sayithaj/JGDSAY001_EEE4022F/README.md

 # SolarWave: Solar Panel with Integrated Wireless Power Transfer Coils

+Presented by:
+Sayitha Jugdaw

+Prepared for:
+Dr. Sampath Jayalath
+Dept. of Electrical and Electronics Engineering University of Cape Town

 ## Abstract
 Wireless power transfer (WPT) has become a promising method for delivering electrical energy without the need for physical connections, with applications ranging from electric vehicle charging